Russia condemns "barbaric" attacks in Syria

 Russia Foreign Minister Sergei Lavrov on Friday accused armed government opponents of carrying out attacks in an effort to provoke foreign intervention, something Moscow vocally opposes.

-Russia says NATO misused a U.N. resolution authorising military intervention to protect civilians in Libya to help rebels overthrow Muammar Gaddafi last year and has vowed not to let it happen in Syria.
+Russia says NATO misused a U.N. resolution authorizing military intervention to protect civilians in Libya to help rebels overthrow Muammar Gaddafi last year and has vowed not to let it happen in Syria.

 Syria has given post-Soviet Russia its firmest foothold in the Middle East, buying billions of dollars' worth of weapons and hosting a maintenance and supply facility that is Russia's only warm-water naval port outside the former Soviet Union.